Geborgen/nordic-souls/README.md

 - [Changelog](#changelog)
 - [Credits and Thanks](#credits-and-thanks)

 ## IMPORTANT: THIS LIST REQUIRES THE COMPLETE ANNIVERSARY EDITION UPGRADE.
 THIS MEANS THAT YOU MUST *PURCHASE* THE AE UPGRADE/DLC FROM STEAM.
+NO, THIS IS NOT OPTIONAL.

 ## Preamble